lawrencewoodman/go-pdp8/fixtures/README.md

 # Fixtures

 In order to test the emulator the fixtures/ directory needs a number of paper tape images.
-Below we can see where to obtain them.

 To download these images we can use cmd/downloadfixtures